Alien Resurrection: Video game

-Sequel
+Future

 Joss Whedon had written an Earth-set script for Alien 5, but Sigourney Weaver was not interested in this setting and sought to return the story to the planetoid from the first film.
 Weaver has remained open to a role in a fifth installment on the condition that she likes the story.
 Before 20th Century Fox greenlit Alien vs. Predator, James Cameron had been collaborating on the plot for a fifth Alien film with another writer.
 Learning of Fox's plans for a crossover, he ceased work on his concept.
-Before he saw the film, Cameron had stated that it would "kill the validity of the franchise", and that "it was Frankenstein Meets Werewolf"—like "Universal just taking their assets and starting to play them off against each other".
+Before he saw the Vs. film, Cameron had stated that it would "kill the validity of the franchise", and that "it was Frankenstein Meets Werewolf"—like "Universal just taking their assets and starting to play them off against each other".
 Although he later admitted to liking Alien vs. Predator, Cameron ruled out any future involvement with the series.

 In a 2002 interview, Ridley Scott stated that a new Alien project "would be a lot of fun", but that "the most important thing was to get the story right".
 Scott's concept for the plot was "to go back to where the alien creatures were first found and explain how they were created".
 In late 2008, Weaver hinted in an interview with MTV that she and Scott were working on an Alien spinoff film, which would focus on the chronicles of Ellen Ripley rather than on the Aliens, but the continuation of Ripley's story has not materialized.
 Instead, Prometheus was released on June 8, 2012.
 A sequel to Prometheus, titled Alien: Covenant, was released on May 19, 2017.